Avast’s now part of a bigger antivirus company, but Avast One Essential remains our go-to free antivirus, and it still supports Windows 7 and 8

 Malware detection performance

 The free version is partially funded by advertising, so you’ll be invited to install partner software such as Google Chrome, but this is easy to decline if you don’t want it.
-There are also adverts for the paid version of Avast scattered around the interface, and a number of features are marked with a lock icon, indicating that they’re only available to premium users.
+There are no longer prominent ads for the paid version of Avast scattered around the interface, although a number of features are still marked with a lock icon, indicating that they’re only available to premium users.

 Should you buy it?